 In reality, there are few security tools out there specifically designed to apply security best practices at the DevSecOps Infrastructure as Code level.
 Third-party security tools such as DataDog, Splunk, Jaeger, and others can be used outside the IaC scripts.
 And there are cloud-native security services that can be enabled from IaC scripts (such as Amazon GuardDuty, Amazon Macie, and Amazon Inspector).

-Snyk IaC Security, however, is one of the few tools that has been designed from the ground up to help development and security teams work together to secure the company’s IaC code.
+Snyk IaC Security, however, is one of the few tools that has been designed with developers _and_security teams in mind to secure Terraform, Kubernetes, CloudFormation, Azure Resource Manager (ARM) and more.

 Snyk Infrastructure as Code is an integral part of the Snyk platform that embeds and upholds security best practices across the entire cloud native application stack, including open source, containers, and Kubernetes—in addition to infrastructure as code.

 With infrastructure as code sitting at the top of the orchestration layers, security is made more manageable and easier to maintain.
 While there are many solutions out there that can be enabled by IaC, only a mere few allow you to apply security best practices at the IaC level.
 Finding the right tools as well as staff training and education that fosters cooperation among teams is another crucial element.
-Apply security best practices to IaC code when using Terraform and Kubernetes.
+Apply security best practices to IaC code when using Terraform, Kubernetes, CloudFormation, Azure Resource Manager (ARM), and more.
 Register for free to secure your projects with Snyk.